Sh0g0-1758/Charmpp/readme.md

 # Charm++

-Solutions to Exercises and Learnings from charm++, message-passing parallel language and runtime system.
+Solutions to Exercises from the charm++ book.
+Charm++ is a message-passing parallel language and runtime system.